Timmy-124/Data-Analysis-Portfolio/README.md

   ## Superstore Sales Analysis
    ### Case Study: Sales Analysis for "Mega Mart" Superstore
    ### Overview
-    "Mega Mart", a fictional superstore, is a large retail chain with multiple locations across the USA.
+    "Mega Mart", a fictional superstore, is a large online superstore.
 It sells a wide range of products including electronics, furnitures, and office supplies.
 The Sales and Marketing team at "Mega Mart" has requested a comprehensive analysis of the store's sales data.
-The goal is to identify key trends and insights that will help in improving sales performance and enhancing marketing strategies.
+The goal is to identify key trends and insights that will help in improving sales performance and enhancing tailored marketing strategies.
 The analysis will support decision-making and strategic planning to boost overall profitability and customer satisfaction.
   ### Objectives
+      The primary objectives of this analysis are:
+   1. Analyzing sales and profit trends over the past 12 months
+   2. Identifying peak sales period
+   3. Analyzing sales by product categories and sub-categories
+   4. Analyzing sales by customer segments (Consumer, Home office & Corporate)
+   5. Analyzing customer purchasing patterns and their preferences